ArtisanMobile/devdocs/_posts/2014-02-27-proguard-for-android.md

 -keep class org.codehaus.jackson.** { *; }
 -keep interface org.codehaus.jackson.** { *; }

-#Artisan requires these attributes to remain in place to support AspectJ instrumentation
+# Artisan requires these attributes to remain in place to support AspectJ instrumentation
--keepattributes *Annotation*,Signature,Exceptions,InnerClasses,EnclosingMethod
+-keepattributes *Annotation*,Signature

 # You can safely ignore warnings about these Artisan dependencies
 -dontwarn org.joda.time.**